ABOUT JAY CORDER ARCHITECT

 A custom home is much more than a shelter.
 As the shell that protects your dearest people and the treasures you’ve collected over time, it should be beautiful, well-designed, made of quality materials and expertly crafted.
 This is the place that adds up to your life experience, and its design and construction should reflect that.

-Jay believes in a reciprocal client relationship, and wants to be listening as much as he is talking.
+We believe in a reciprocal client relationship and want to be listening as much as we are talking.
 The team’s goal is to get to know you well enough to understand and interpret your very particular needs—then design a beautiful home that meets every single one of them.

 We are proud to showcase the numerous awards we have won over the last decade.
 But, our greatest honor is creating a space that makes you happy to call home.